 With a fixed-rate mortgage, the interest rate stays the same for the life of the loan.
-Check out our fixed rate mortgage payment calculator here.
 With an adjustable-rate mortgage (ARM), the interest changes periodically, in relation to an index.
-Check out our adjustable rate mortgage payment calculator here.
+See how these can impact your overall payments with our fixed rate mortgage payment calculator and our adjustable rate mortgage payment calculator.

 While the monthly payments you make with a fixed-rate mortgage are stable, with an adjustable-rate mortgage your payments may vary based on the interest rate.
 With a Farm Credit home loan, you can lock in your interest rate for up to 30 years.